vermagav/gtaosp4/README.md

 There are two files stored: the transaction.log, which stores the actual transactions and segments in the format shown, and .seg files in the directory of rvm_init, that contains the raw bytes form memory.
 The RVM Log gets cleaned up in two ways.
 First, when a segment is mapped, we consume all the modifications from the segment from the log file, and secondly from the explicit call to truncate the log using rvm_truncate_log.

+Note: We have provided the rvm.c file instead of rvm.cpp because of linking issues which we couldnt resolve.
+Hence, we have provided the script to run the testcases just in case the TAs have any problem with executing them.